StachuDotNet/docs/products/memgraph/upcoming/tutorials/got-kills.md

 ORDER BY Kills DESC
 ```

 8) Houses or allegiances are one of the main aspects of Westeros.
-We know some houses killed more characters than others, but that doesn't matter on the end, what matters is efficiency.
-Let's list the allegiances with best Kill/Death Ratios.
-Here we came across one more problem, if a allegiance had more deaths than kills, the KD would be 0.
-This can easily be fixed with `toFloat()` function.
+We know some houses killed more characters than others, but that doesn't matter in the end, what matters is efficiency.
+Let's list the allegiances with the best Kill/Death Ratios.
+Here we came across one more problem, if an allegiance had more deaths than kills, the KD would be 0.
+This can easily be fixed with the `toFloat()` function.

 ```opencypher
 MATCH (c:Character)-[death:Killed]->(c2:Character)-[l:LoyalTo]->(a:Allegiance)